SlavLazurenko/TMS/README.md

 # TMS

-Tournament Management System - web app for hosting and participating in online competitive events _Developent in Progress_
+Tournament Management System - web app for hosting and participating in online competitive events
+**Status:** _Developent in Progress_

 ### Developers